What Is Workability of Concrete | Factors Affecting Workability | Test of Workability of Concrete | Errors of Workability of Concrete

 The test has been more popular in laboratory conditions.

 For concrete of very low workabilities of the order of 0.70 or below, the test is not suitable, because this concrete cannot be fully compacted for comparison in the manner described in the test.
-The relationship between a slump and compacting factor is given in as per below figure.
+The relationship between a slump and compacting factor is given in per figure.

 Also, read: What Is Transit Theodolite | Theodolite Parts